DTLA can identify early if your child has special needs!

 As the term implies, this test involves the presentation of weird and nonsensical phrases and statements to the test-taker.
 Test-taker must them explain what is absurd about the phrases or statement he or she heard.
 This subtest aims to measure understanding of the material presented orally.

 3- Following Oral Directions

 This test is designed to measure a person’s aptitude in grasping and executing directions presented orally.
 In many ways, this is a more practical measure of intelligence, as it involves measuring a skill that is critical in not just school but also at work.

-The good thing about the sub-tests of the Detroit Test of Learning Aptitude is that they don’t contain the bias of traditional aptitude tests against persons with visual impairment or learning disabilities related to reading and comprehension of written text (e.g. dyslexia).
-The clear delineation of which senses or learning style to use in each sub-test also makes for the easy identification of special needs in particular areas.
-For instance, a child who does well in processing information presented visually, but struggles with information presented orally, may need extra support in classrooms where lectures are the main medium of instruction.
+The good thing about the sub-tests of the Detroit Test of Learning Aptitude is that they don’t contain the bias of traditional aptitude tests against persons with visual impairment or learning disabilities related to reading and comprehension of written text (e.g., dyslexia).
+The precise delineation of which senses or learning style to use in each sub-test also makes for the easy identification of special needs in particular areas.
+For instance, a child who does well in processing information presented visually, but struggles with the information given orally, may need extra support in classrooms where lectures are the primary medium of instruction.

-Like most standardized tests, the Detroit Test of Learning Aptitude can only be administered by licensed psychometricians, educational psychologists and clinical psychologists.
-This is because there are important considerations when administering psychological assessments; an untrained proctor can skew the results.
+Like most standardized tests, the Detroit Test of Learning Aptitude is administered by licensed psychometricians, educational psychologists, and clinical psychologists.
+It is because there are significant considerations when conducting psychological assessments; an untrained proctor can skew the results.
 Keeping the protocol away from the general public’s hands also help in maintaining the integrity of the test.
-If a mental assessment is readily made available for everyone, then the norms (the scores that are being used to define what is statistically “average” or within the typical range) will no longer be reliable.
+If a rational assessment is readily made available for everyone, then the norms (the scores that are being used to define what is statistically “average” or within the typical range) will no longer be reliable.